panda2134/PyFormula/README.md

 ## Functionalities

 - Render LaTeX formulae in real time (using online APIs)
-- Listen to the clipboard and replace each `$$` formula you copied with the corresponding image (under development)
+- Listen to the clipboard and replace each `$$` formula you copied with the corresponding image
-- Drag-and-drop (under development)
+- Drag-and-drop

 ## How-to Guide